 Algieba is located in the constellation Leo.
 Stretching over 947 square degrees of the northern sky, Leo is the 12th largest of all 88 constellations.
 Like all zodiac constellations, it was first catalogued by the Greek astronomer Claudius Ptolemy in the 2nd century CE and is considered one of the 48 Greek constellations.
-In Greek mythology, the constellation is associated with the Nemean lion killed by Heracles as part of his 12 labours.
+In Greek mythology, the constellation is associated with the Nemean lion, one of Heracles’ Twelve Labours.

 Leo is known for its distinctive shape, with the stars of the Sickle forming the lion’s head, Regulus marking the heart, Chertan and Zosma the rump, and Denebola the tail.
 Regulus, the constellation’s brightest star, is the 21st brightest star in the sky.

-Other notable stars in Leo include the red dwarf Wolf 359, one of the nearest stars to the Sun at a distance of only 7.856 light years, Caffau’s Star, one of the oldest known stars in our galaxy, with an estimated age of 13 billion years, the carbon star CW Leonis, the brightest star in the infrared N-band, the Mira variable R Leonis, and the white supergiant Eta Leonis.
+Other notable stars in Leo include the red dwarf Wolf 359, one of the nearest stars to the Sun at a distance of only 7.856 light years, Caffau’s Star, one of the oldest known stars in our galaxy, with an estimated age of 13 billion years, Icarus (MACS J1149 LS1), one of the most distant stars discovered to date, the carbon star CW Leonis, the brightest star in the infrared N-band, the Mira variable R Leonis, and the white supergiant Eta Leonis.